 The Bennett Cancer Center offers exceptional treatment for cancers of the liver, pancreas, gallbladder and bile duct.
 While these cancers may be less common, they are also often more challenging cancer types to diagnose and treat.
 Cancer diagnosis and treatment can be a confusing, and sometimes frightening, process.
 We offer the services of a Nurse Navigator who meets all patients early in their care and provides a familiar face and voice.
 Furthermore, since liver and pancreatic cancers tend to run in certain families, we also offer the services of a genetic counselor.

-After collecting enough information about the patient and the condition, each complex patient is presented in our multidisciplinary tumor board.
-The presentation is done in front of a large group of providers all specializing in the treatment of gastro-intestinal /hepato-pancreatico-biliary malignancies.
-Our well trained providers participating in these conferences include, medical oncologists, radiation oncologists, surgical oncologists, dietitian, radiologist, pathologist, interventional radiologist, genetic counselor, and a gastrointestinal nursing navigator.
+We may have the option of presenting your case in front of a multidisciplinary tumor board.
+That means a large panel of expert clinicians, will review your specific situation to recommend the most appropriate course of treatment.
+Our well trained participants in these conferences include medical oncologists, radiation oncologists, surgical oncologists, dietitian, radiologist, pathologist, interventional radiologist, genetic counselor, and a gastrointestinal nursing navigator.

 Conditions We Treat

 - Metastatic liver tumors from colorectal cancer, carcinoid tumors, appendix cancer, sarcomas, gastrointestinal stromal tumors (GIST)Bile duct cancer/Cholangiocarcinoma

 - Carcinoid tumors of the gastrointestinal tract (primary and metastatic)

 What Are The Treatment Options For Liver And Pancreatic Cancers?

 Once we confirm your diagnosis, treatment depends on the type and stage of your liver, pancreatic or bile duct cancer.
 Options usually include surgery, chemotherapy, radiation therapy, interventional radiology procedures or a combination of these treatments.